Fattcat/MXT/README.md

 2. cd MXT
 3. python3 installer.py
 4. python3 stt-EN.py
+5. (After Starting stt-EN.py Press allow for NO ISSUES)

 # [ USING ]
 This Python tool can be sed for :